DEVO27/Banking-System/README.md

 5. Log out
 0. Exit
 ```
-- ``1.
-Balance`` will display the current balance in the account.
+- **1. Balance:** will display the current balance in the account.
 All balances are set to 0 by default.
 ```
 Balance: 0
 ```